Wheel repair

 Inspection and business case

-Confirm wheel volume, outsourced work, damage types, finish expectations, and whether the route should start with one machine or a complete wheel repair cell.
+Confirm wheel volume, outsourced work, damage types, finish expectations, and whether the option should start with one machine or a complete wheel repair cell.

 02